mesonbuild/meson/docs/markdown/Reference-manual.md

   or if it's not a list, the specified value will be used for setting both compatibility version and current version.
 If unspecified, the `soversion` will be used as per the aforementioned rules.
-- `vs_module_defs` a string, a File object, or Custom Target for a Microsoft module definition file for controlling symbol exports, etc., on platforms where that is possible (e.g. Windows).
+- `vs_module_defs` a string, a File object, Custom Target, or an array of those for a Microsoft module definition file for controlling symbol exports, etc., on platforms where that is possible (e.g. Windows).
+If a an array is passed it should have a length of 1 or 0.
+An empty array may used if module defs are only needed in some situations, such as not using one with mingw.
+  *(new in 0.55.0)* Array options.

 ### shared_module()